praveen-em/pact-avro-plugin/README.md

 # Pact Avro Plugin

-This plugin uses [Golang Plugin Template](https://github.com/pact-foundation/pact-plugin-template-golang) for the [Pact](http://docs.pact.io) framework.
+This plugin supports Avro encoded message paylod for the [Pact](http://docs.pact.io) framework.
+It is still being built, not ready yet.

 **Features:**